rupertc7/Shared/Rug_Py/Mod5/ReadMe.txt

     HOW: practice in class
     ELEMENTS:

-palindrome	Function:	palindrome check 2 solutions
+palindrome_fn	Function:	palindrome check 2 solutions
     STATUS: RE-WRITE
     HOW: word reversal, and char compare
     ELEMENTS: for, if